BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 - Click on `+Consumer`
 - Enter a name for your new Consumer instance (e.g. "SmartCityDashboard")

-NOTE: You can copy the Consumer ID and SECRET by when you click on the new Consumer instance and then `Copy ID to Clipboard` and `Load Consumer Secret` followed by `Copy Secret to Clipbard`)

 ### 4. Step: Find Offerings

 Create a new Offering Query